bhoumikp/basic-api/README.md

 ## Features

 ### Database Seeding
-- On running the project first time, if your database doesn't have any entities already, it will populate 100 entities with random data.
+- On running the project for the first time, if your database already has no entities, it will populate 100 entities with random data.

 ### Entity CRUD Operations